Emil Lou Lab

 Intercellular Communication in Cancer

-The Lou lab primarily focuses its work on studying intercellular communication via cellular extensions called tunneling nanotubes (TnTs, or TNTs, for short).
-These structures are long, thin, spontaneously forming actin-based cellular extensions that occur in a variety of cell types including inflammatory cells (e.g. B cells, macrophages), neurons, and more recently being examined in malignant cells.
-When examined in vitro, TnTs are differentiated from other actin-based structures such as filopodia, invadopodia, and lamellopodia by their characteristic non-adherence to the substratum.
+The Lou lab studies intercellular communication via cellular extensions called tunneling nanotubes (TnTs).
+These long, thin, spontaneously forming actin-based cellular extensions occur in a variety of cell types including inflammatory cells (e.g. B cells, macrophages), neurons, and malignant cells.
+When examined in vitro, TnTs are differentiated from other actin-based structures such as filopodia, invadopodia, and lamellipodia by their characteristic non-adherence to the substratum.
 Furthermore, once they attach to nearby or distant cells in culture, they form direct connections that serve as conduits for intercellular transport of a variety of cellular cargo and contents, including but not limited to lipophilic vesicles, Golgi vesicles, and even mitochondria.
-To date, there have been relatively few studies of TnTs in cancer, particularly in primary cancer cells or tumors.
-Much remains unknown about these structures, including their in vivo relevance.
-Our team was the first to demonstrate, using confocal microscopy, presence of nanotubes in intact malignant tumors.
-For confocal and other microscopy videos of this work, click here.
+There have been relatively few studies of TnTs in cancer, particularly in primary cancer cells or tumors: the Lou team was the first to demonstrate, using confocal microscopy, the presence of nanotubes in intact malignant tumors.
+Click here for confocal and other microscopy videos of this work.

-- Investigation of the underlying function of TnTs and relevance to invasive cancers.
-We are actively investigating whether TnTs serve as a selective and unique conduit for cellular cargo that drive vital cellular processes, including carcinogenesis and metastasis.
+- Investigation of the underlying function of TnTs and relevance to invasive cancers, specifically whether TnTs serve as a selective and unique conduit for cellular cargo that drive vital cellular processes, including carcinogenesis and metastasis.

 - Identifying differences in TnT formation in malignant vs. precursor or stromal cells, and identification of cellular biomarkers that contribute to selectivity of TnT formation.